QuantEcon/python_lecture_sandpit/source/rst/multi_hyper.rst

     # variance-covariance matrix
     Σ

-We can simulate a large sample and verify the population mean and covariance matrix we have computed above using data.
+We can simulate a large sample and verify that sample means and covariances closely approximate the population means and covariances.

 .. code-block:: python3